chance2021/devopsdaydayup/003-GitlabCICD/README.md

 # 172.17.42.1 gitlab.localhost  registry.gitlab.localhost
 ```

-The main reason here is `localhost` or `127.0.0.1` will also be specified by containers network. if you update `127.0.0.1  localhost gitlab.localhost  registry.gitlab.localhost`, the container will try to treat itself as `localhost` in stead of host machine.
+The main reason here is `localhost` or `127.0.0.1` will also be specified by containers network. if you update `/etc/hosts` with `127.0.0.1  localhost gitlab.localhost  registry.gitlab.localhost`, the container will try to treat itself as `localhost` in stead of host machine.

 ## 3. Login to your gitlab web.
 Wait for about **5 mins** for the server to fully start up.
 Then login to the **Gitlab website (https://<YOUR_GITLAB_SERVER_IP>)** with the username `root` and the password defined in your `docker-compose.yaml`, which should be the value for env varible `GITLAB_ROOT_PASSWORD`. <br/>